eriklupander/gotling/README.md

 _Please note that this is my very first golang program and is probably full of anti-patterns and bad use of golang constructs._

 ## What it does
 - Provides high-throughput load testing of HTTP services
     - Supports GET, POST, PUT and DELETE
     - Live metrics using HTML5 canvas from canvasjs
     - Request URLs and bodies can contain ${paramName} parameters
     - ${paramName} values can be extracted from HTTP response bodies and bound to a User context
+- TCP sockets
+    - Can send line-terminated text strings
+    - Possible to use ${varname} variables in payload
+    - Does not currently support body parsing or variable extraction from TCP response data.

 ## Usage
 Define your test setup in a .yml file